dicroce/blob_tree/README.md

 # blob_tree

-JSON is great for a lot of reasons.
-One of the reasons it's great is that its trivial to assign property's to an object: just put the property's within the object.
-If you think about it a little bit you'll see that this structure can be represented with a tree.

 The goal of blob_tree is to bring the heirarchical tree like structure of JSON to the world of binary data.

     #include "blob_tree.h"